fholger/openvr_fsr/README.md

 ### Known issues

 - Half Life: Alyx and Star Wars: Squadrons do not work, because they don't like you replacing their openvr_dll.api.
-- In rare cases, the rendering output may appear unnaturally dark when this mod is active.
-This is an issue with color space that I hope to be able to fix in a future release.
 - Please report any other game that isn't working, assuming that it is a SteamVR game and uses D3D11 for rendering.